 A second point regarding Dolphin Cove, as it is an attraction featured on most Ocho Rios itineraries.
 Try to avoid this if you can – it has been documented that the Dolphin Cove has turned to breeding the dolphins in-house as it is no longer possible to get dolphins from the wild.
 The dolphins bred here will unfortunately live a captive life, and will not be equipped with the skills to ever live back in the wild.
 As cute as it may look to capture a picture sharing a kiss with a dolphin, this is not something to endorse.

 Have you been to Ocho Rios or just Jamaica in general?
 I’d love to hear about your favourite sites to see and travel tips!
-Drop them in the comments!
+Tag @dukes_avenue in your Instagram snaps and we’ll re-share!